Harness the power of digital content marketing for your accounting firm

 - Make it easy for your audience to sign up with clear ‘like’ and ‘follow’ buttons for your social media accounts or newsletter sign up buttons on your website.
 Look for opportunities to capture client’s’ data without appearing needy or shouting.

 - Send a welcome email to new newsletter subscribers to say thanks and make them feel good about signing up.

 Join the social media conversation

-You’ve posted a great piece of content, the next step is joining a two way conversation.
-Social media is where customers expect to be able to speak with businesses directly – if you’re not part of the online conversation you’re leaving potential customers hanging.
+You’ve posted a great piece of content, the next step is joining a two-way conversation.
+Social media is where clients expect to be able to speak with firms directly – if you’re not part of the online conversation you’re leaving potential clients hanging.

 - ‘Two ears and one mouth’ is a great ratio for social media – set aside time to listen to the conversation and get a feel for what’s important to your audience before speaking, it’s all invaluable data and context.

 - Check your social media pages frequently, and set up alerts for comments and likes.
 There’s nothing worse than an answered question on your page.
 If you are busy, you can use an instant message to let client know you will get back to them soon and to thank them for contacting you.

 - Have some fun – social media is literally social, so don’t be afraid to show a human side and connect with your audience person to person.

 With all the different options out there, it can be overwhelming trying to decide where to begin.
 The best approach is to simply get underway – pick the social media platforms you are comfortable with (Instagram, Facebook or LinkedIn are excellent places to kick off with), put a toe in the water and start building your audience.